Jake Sawatzky

 Jake Sawatzky (born 2000) is a Canadian politician who was elected as the member of Parliament for New Westminster—Burnaby—Maillardville in the 2025 Canadian federal election as a member of the Liberal Party of Canada.

 Background

 Sawatzky was born in 2000 in Surrey, British Columbia.
 He was named after his grandfather, Jacob Sawatzky, a Mennonite refugee who fled Stalinist Ukraine and later became a physics teacher in Canada.
 Sawatzky earned a bachelor of science in neuroscience from the University of British Columbia (UBC) in 2024.
 During the final year of his studies, he ran unsuccessfully for the role vice president external of UBC's Alma Mater Society.
 While at UBC, Sawatzky was also a member of the Beta Theta Pi fraternity.

 Sawatzky was pursuing a master's degree in counselling psychology at Trinity Western University at the time of his election.

+At the time of the 2025 Canadian federal election, he lived in White Rock, British Columbia.

 Political career

 In the 2025 federal election, Sawatzky ran as the Liberal candidate for the riding of New Westminster—Burnaby—Maillardville.
 He won the seat, unseating longtime NDP member of Parliament (MP) Peter Julian.
 Alongside Fares Al Soud, Tatiana Auguste, and Amandeep Sodhi, Sawatzky is one of the first four Canadian MPs born in the 21st century.